Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Recursive Local Representation Alignment

 \subsection{Residual Neural Networks and rec-LRA}

-While rec-LRA could be applied to any neural architecture, in this paper consider the case of the residual (neural) network (ResNet) \cite{he2016deep,he2016identity}.
-Residual networks, which have recently achieved state-of-the-art performance on several popular vision benchmarks, are architectures that are composed of many hidden layers wired together with a special forward connectivity pattern.
-Specifically, residual networks utilize skip/shortcut connections that allow the forward propagation of information to potentially jump over some hidden layers, specifically those that might not prove useful in mapping $\mathbf{x}$ to $\mathbf{y}$.
-Formally, the layers in the network that permit a residual mapping are defined as:

-where $g$ controls the length of the gap/skip, typically of size $2$ or $3$.
+Residual neural networks (ResNets) \cite{he2016deep,he2016identity}, recently reaching state-of-the-art performance on popular vision benchmarks, are architectures that are composed of many hidden layers wired together with a special forward connectivity pattern.
+Specifically, residual networks utilize skip/shortcut connections that allow the forward propagation of information to jump over some hidden layers, specifically those that might not prove useful in mapping $\mathbf{x}$ to $\mathbf{y}$.
+Formally, the layers in the network that permit a residual mapping are defined as: $\mathbf{z}_\ell = f_\ell(\mathbf{z}_{\ell-1}; \theta_\ell) + \mathbf{z}_{\ell-g}$ where $g$ controls the length of the gap/skip, typically of size $2$ or $3$.
 The idea behind the formulation above is that, in the event that directly fitting the transformation function $f_\ell(\mathbf{z}_{\ell-1}; \theta_\ell)$ is too challenging, the residual mapping (as indicated by the second term of the equation) will be easier to optimize.
-This is, in effect, gives the network the choice of retaining the input if it finds that a particular layer or layers are not needed.
-The transformation $f_\ell(\mathbf{z}_{\ell-1};$ could be as simple as a linear transformation or a stack of fully-connected layers (as in Equation \ref{eqn:mlp}).
-In computer vision, it is often formulated as a residual ``block'', where a stack of multiple operations is housed, e.g., convolutions, the relu activation function ($\mathbf{v} = max(0, \mathbf{v})$), pooling, normalization layers, etc. A typical residual block is depicted in Figure \ref{fig:res_block}.
+This gives the network the choice of retaining the input if it finds that a particular layer(s) is not needed.
+The transformation $f_\ell(\mathbf{z}_{\ell-1};\theta_\ell)$ could range from being a linear transformation to a stack of fully-connected layers (as in Equation \ref{eqn:mlp}).
+In computer vision, it is often formulated as a residual ``block'', i.e., a stack of operations including convolutions, the relu activation ($\mathbf{v} = max(0, \mathbf{v})$), pooling, normalization layers, etc (the block we used is shown in appendix).

+Training a residual network with rec-LRA exploits the block-based structure of the network to craft the error message transmission pathways.
+If, for example, a residual block is a stack of nonlinear transformations, we can choose to embed a vector of error neurons at the output of each residual block and wire them to the output error neurons at layer $L$.
+In the case of the two residual blocks depicted in For the first level of recursion, we would wire the output layer $L$ directly (via $E_{L \rightarrow i}$) to any residual block output vector $\mathbf{z}_i$.